babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 Here we're going to focus on point 2.
 We are going to write a banner component:
 ![](/Users/adam.borek/Developer/babylon/images/bento03.png)

-We build components by putting small blocks together, usually in a StackView.
-By small blocks I mean another components which we call `atomic components`.
-They are called `atomic` because those components are small, usually display a small unit as Label, ImageView, Line.
+We build components by putting **small blocks together**, usually in a StackView.
+By small blocks, I mean other components which we call `atomic components`.
+They are called `atomic` because those components are small, usually display a **small unit** as Label, ImageView, plain UIView.

 The banner can be build from 2 images and 1 label.
 Let's put them all into a stack view: